Our Values

 Our Impact

-Since 2019, MORABE has grown from six donated violins into a sustained, community-rooted programme, now working with approx. 400 children and families each week across three partner schools and their surrounding villages.
+Since 2019, MORABE has grown from six donated violins into a sustained, community-rooted programme working with around 400 children and families each week across three partner schools and their surrounding villages.

 2024-2025 Impact Highlights